google-deepmind/torch-dokx/doc/usage.md

 The available configuration keys are as follows:

+#### packageName

+If the detected package name does not match the namespace that should appear in the documentation, you can override it by setting `packageName` in the config file.
+For example, the repository for this project is called `'torch-dokx'`, but the namespace is `'dokx'`.

+#### githubURL

+If this is provided, then the generated documentation will include links to the main project page and to the source locations on GitHub.
+This should be a string of the form `'$user/$project'` - for example, `'d11/torch-dokx'`.

 #### filter

-A [Lua pattern](http://www.lua.org/pil/20.2.html) against which potential input files will be tested.
-Only Lua files which match the pattern will be included in the generated documentation.
+A [Lua pattern](http://www.lua.org/pil/20.2.html) or table of lua patterns, against which potential input files will be tested.
+Only Lua files which match (one of) the pattern(s) will be included in the generated documentation.
 By default, all Lua files in the project will be included.

+#### exclude

+A [Lua pattern](http://www.lua.org/pil/20.2.html) or table of lua patterns, against which potential input files will be tested.
+Any file (lua or md) matching an exclusion pattern will be removed from the documentation.
+By default, no files are excluded.

 #### tocLevel